 Plymouth Rock Tech Company Highlights

 - Developing low-cost, high-performance technology that detects threats in public areas.

 - Threat detection systems market is expected to reach $199.17 billion by 2022.

 - Finished products expected on the market within two years.

-- Wi-Ti and MIRIAD technologies designed to scan large public areas for threats.
+- Wi-Ti and MiRIAD technologies designed to scan large public areas for threats.

-- White-labelling opportunities on Shoe Detector technology.
+- White-labeling opportunities on Shoe Scanner Detector technology.